hantsy/jakartaee10-sandbox/docs/rest.md

 Here we use Java 11 built-in HttClient to shake hands with the `/api/greeting` endpoint.

-Run the following command to execute tests.
+Execute the following command to run tests.

 ```bash
 >mvn clean test